Sona-Fathima12/VSDIAT-openlane/README.md

 ![image](https://github.com/user-attachments/assets/3a076c24-4c1a-4c8a-aa4b-3ec4cae905e8)
 ![image](https://github.com/user-attachments/assets/f14264e7-9139-40ad-b44c-7c92bca1e202)

-In layout design, the first step is to build the logic function using PMOS and NMOS transistors.
+In layout design, the first step is to built the logic function using PMOS and NMOS transistors.
 From this, we create PMOS and NMOS network graphs that show how the transistors are connected.
-Then, we find the Euler’s path, which is a way to arrange the transistors in a line to make the layout compact and efficient.
-Using this path, we draw a stick diagram, which is a simple sketch showing how different parts will be placed.
-This stick diagram is then turned into the actual layout following design rules.
-The final layout will include details like cell width, height, pin positions, and other specifications.
-Once the layout is complete, we extract parasitic elements (like small resistances and capacitances) and move to the characterization stage, where we measure the cell’s timing, power, and noise.
+Then, we find the Euler’s path, which is a way to arrange the transistors in a line to make the layout compact and efficient. using this path, we draw a stick diagram, which is a simple sketch showing how different parts will be placed.
+This stick diagram is then turned into the actual layout following design rules . the final layout will include details like cell width, height, pin positions, and other specifications. aftre the layout is complete, we extract parasitic elements (like small resistances and capacitances) and move to the characterization stage, where we measure the cell’s timing, power, and noise.
 Before that, the layout is saved in GDSII format, and the electrical version is saved as a SPICE netlist for simulation.

 ## Typical characterization flow